mr258876/Project-Orgel/README.md

 >## Project Status
 * Make it work  ✔
 * A Basic UI    ✔
+* More Adjustable Values in UI 🚧
 * Current Auto-Optimizing   🚧
-* UI MultiLanguage Support  ⭕
+* UI MultiLanguage Support  🚧
-* More Adjustable Values in UI ⭕

 >## Hardware
 * Musicbox (of course) *1